 - Travel Bursary for School Sanctioned Excursions

 Each year FWFN sponsors approximately 120 students.
-Deadline for funding application for each year is May 30th.
+Deadline for funding applications for each year is the last Friday of every May.
 Completed Applications are screened using a priority list for funding.
 Applications for funding can be downloaded from the FWFN website.
 Applications can also be picked up at our administration office.